alexhutman/Runga-Katta/README.md

-# Runga-Katta
+# Runge-Kutta
-Runga-Katta 4 algorithm in C
+Runge-Kutta 4 algorithm in C